kandelm/Web-Server/README.md

 # Web Server Setup (LAMP Stack)

 ## Overview
-This project involves setting up a basic **LAMP stack** (Linux, Apache, MySQL, PHP) on a Linux machine.
+This project involves setting up a **LAMP stack** (Linux, Apache, MySQL, PHP) on a **Google Cloud Platform (GCP)** virtual machine (VM).
 The task includes configuring the Apache server, creating a simple PHP-based website, integrating a MySQL database, and making the website accessible externally via a public URL.
 Additionally, version control is managed using **Git**, and the project is pushed to **GitHub**.

 ## Table of Contents
 1. [LAMP Stack Setup](#lamp-stack-setup)